cofinley/2017-Fall/OS/Midterm review.md

 		- Slow
 		- Big overhead to be able to block every thread
 - Context switching
-	- User level faster b/c uses library, kernel level uses syscall, so it's longer
+	- User-level faster b/c uses library, kernel-level uses syscall, which is longer

 ### Multithreading models

 - Many-to-one:
 	- Many user threads to one kernel thread
-	- One block -> all blocked
+	- Kernel-level blocked -> all blocked
 - One-to-one:
 	- Each user thread has one kernel thread
 	- More concurrency